janmayer/hdtv/README.md

 ## Documentation
-For more information, including an overview of the available key bindings, refer to the [documentation](doc/guide/hdtv.rst).
+For more information, including an overview of the available key bindings, refer to the [documentation](https://janmayer.github.io/hdtv/).
-A [tutorial](doc/guide/hdtv-tutorial.rst) giving an introduction to HDTV and its basic features is also available.

 ## Further installation topics